PlasmaPy/plasmapy.github.io/CONTRIBUTING.md

    git push --set-upstream origin new-branch-name
    ```

 3. Make and commit changes in the `web/` directory.
+Most of the pages
+   are in `web/pages/` while blog posts are in `web/posts/`.

    ```bash
    git add changed_file.md